anupj/anupj.github.com/_posts/2013-12-21-partner-wsdl-create.markdown

 * You can only insert objects one level deep with a single create() call.
 You can insert Account and Opportunity, but you cannot insert
 Account, Opportunity, and OpportunityLineItem with one call.
 * This method relies on external ids but you are only allowed upto 3 external ids per object so design your objects carefully.
-* This method only works with the create() method.
+* This strategy only works with the create() method.
 The upsert() method requires you to insert an array of sObjects of a single type.
 * It will also work with the update() method if you set the id value of the sobjects.
 It doesn't work with external ids.
 This requires you to make a query to your salesforce org to retrieve the ids before creating the sObject array.